iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 - it will give the students whose years_of_exp not between from 8 and 20.

+IN operator:

+Suppose, you want to get students whose company_name will be 'flipkart' or 'walmart' or 'microsoft'.
+We can do this by this command.

+`SELECT * FROM students WHERE student_company = 'flipcart' OR student_company = 'amazon' OR student_company = 'microsoft';`

+But we can do this by simpler way `IN` operator like this:

+`SELECT * FROM students WHERE student_company IN ('flipcart', 'amazon', 'microsoft');`

+NOT IN operator:

+If we want to get students who are not from `filpcart` or `amazon` or `microsoft` companies.

+For achieving this results we can simply add `NOT` operator in above example.

+`SELECT * FROM students WHERE student_company NOT IN ('flipcart', 'amazon', 'microsoft');`

 # Join in SQL

 INNER JOIN